Ajwah/ephemeral_transcendence/README.md

 5. Introduce better benchmarking standards as currently I have employed a very naive way of establishing them.
 6. Implement other eviction policies.
 7. Bring transcendence into the equation by multinode replication.
+8. A very important flaw in current implementation is to use atoms as keys, which is bad as they are user supplied and can end up crashing the node.
+This needs to be replaced with a registry that uses strings as keys instead.